Visitor membership without borrowing rights (Day pass or 3/6 month pass)

 • Enter the Library

-• Use the self-service machines to issue books and settle fines
+• Use the self-service machines to issue books

 All members are admitted to the Library on the understanding that they will abide by the Regulations for Users.